A Brief Guide to Providing Insights as a Service

 Price

 Firstly, consumers of services incur a time cost.
 The time cost of a service is the amount of time a consumer (in our case, the user of a data product) spends using the tool.
-The time we spend to use a service is an opportunity cost because we could be doing something else.
+The time we spend using a service is an opportunity cost because we could be doing something else.

 The time cost also extends to the development phase as the input from end users is essential.
 A data professional relies on the detailed, contextual knowledge of the end-user to create insights.

 An extension of the time cost to use a service is the mental cost.
 How much mental effort does an end-user need to use to understand the output of your data product?
 The cognitive cost of consuming insights can be minimised in two ways.
 Firstly, the design of the report needs to be aesthetic.
-Not in the sense of beatification but in making the end product easy to understand.
+Not in the sense of beatification, but in making the end product easy to understand.

 The mental cost to users of a report depends a lot on their data literacy.
 The advanced specialisation of data science has created a knowledge gap between subject-matter experts who use the report and the advanced statistical methods used by analysts.
 Reducing this knowledge gap requires the service provider to educate their customers, which falls under the next dimension of the IaaS framework.